department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/norms-communication.md

 Contractors cannot direct the roadmaps of other contractors or tell them what project they should work on next.
 For example,
 * What should I be working on?
 * What task should I do next?

-  * If these questions come up, internal contractors should tell VA contractors to contact their own Project Manager.
-If there is no external Project Manager, VA contractors should contact their DSVA Product Manager.
+If these questions come up, internal contractors should tell VA contractors to contact their own Project Manager.

 **We do want Internal/VA contractors to collaborate because their projects will have dependencies and connections.**
 * For example, an Internal contractor may provide guidance or feedback on an VA contractor's architecture so that adjustments can be made to allow dependent tools to work well together.